 4.3.
 Registration for IPDET program

 On our website you can fill in a registration form for the IPDET program.
 We store the transmitted data from the input mask.
 We process the data only for the registration process with you.
-Here you can read which data is collected [Add LINK to Infotext Step 1].
+The data which is collected you can read in the registration form, Step 2 “Data Processing Agreement”.
 The legal basis for the processing of the data that you transmit to us via the registration form is a (pre)contractual obligation or your consent by transmitting your data for the purpose of registration.
 You can revoke this consent at any time with effect for the future (informally by e-mail or post).